marciomat/reverse_engineering/crackmesone/4N0NY31TY/README.md

 `s main`

-By looking at the disassembly we can right away identify where the _license_ is stored:
+By looking at the disassembly we can right away identify where the **user input** is stored:

 ```assembly
 0x000012e6      488d3d440d00.  lea rdi, str.Enter_License:_